 The North End development is the centerpiece of the State Fair’s newest neighborhood.
 Featuring a major new exhibit facility with a 12,000-square-foot exhibit hall, the North End will be the fair-time home to annually changing museum-quality exhibits, educational and entertainment opportunities.
 The North End also has features that recognize Minnesota innovations in agriculture, industry and the arts, along with uniquely Minnesota attractions, food and commercial exhibits.

-The Alphabet Forest, initially funded by Target, encourages families to engage in reading, vocabulary and storytelling.
+The Alphabet Forest, initially supported with funding from Target Corporation, encourages families to engage in reading, vocabulary and storytelling.
 Thanks to project founder Debra Frasier, MELSA public libraries, Children’s Literature Network and Foundation donor’s commitment to education, families come back year after year to find words, build vocabulary and even take a book break.
 Educators from across the country have utilized materials and ideas related to the Alphabet Forest.